ppy/osu-wiki/wiki/Tournaments/GTS/CGTS_2021/en.md

 1. There will be 1 mappool for each of the following: Qualifiers, Round of 32, Round of 16, Quarterfinals, Semifinals, Finals, and Grand Finals.
 For the 1v1 tournaments, every mappool will be different per region.
 2. The Loser's Bracket will play on the same pool as the Winner's bracket of the same weekend.
-3. The Qualifiers pool will be different from all the other rounds, as it will have a format of 2 NoMod maps, 1 Hidden map, 1 HardRock map, 1 DoubleTime map.
+3. The Qualifiers pool will be different from all the other rounds, as it will have a format of 2 NoMod maps, 1 Hidden map, 1 Hard Rock map, 1 Double Time map.
-4. Each mappool consists of 6 brackets: **NoMod, Hidden, HardRock, DoubleTime, FreeMod, and Tiebreaker**.
+4. Each mappool consists of 6 brackets: **NoMod, Hidden, Hard Rock, Double Time, FreeMod, and Tiebreaker**.
 5. The mappools from Group Stage until Round of 16 will have 14 maps each.
 The quarterfinals mappool will have 15 maps.
 The mappools from Semifinals until Grand Finals will have 19 maps.
 6. The size of the NoMod bracket will be of 4 in Group Stage until Round Of 16, it will be of 5 in Quarterfinals, and it will be of 6 in Semifinals until Grand Finals.
 7. The size of the Hidden, Hard Rock, and Double Time will be of 2 from Group Stage until Quarterfinals, and it will be of 3 from Semifinals until Grand Finals.
 8. The size of the FreeMod pool will be of 3 during the rest of the tournament.
 9. The FreeMod pool is played with FreeMod activated.
-Every player **has** to pick Hidden, HardRock or both.
-In the team tournament, at least two players have to pick Hidden, HardRock or both.
+Every player **has** to pick Hidden, Hard Rock or both.
+In the team tournament, at least two players have to pick Hidden, Hard Rock or both.
 10. The Tiebreaker is played under FreeMod conditions but it is not necessary to enable mods.
 11. The mappool for each stage will be showcased a week before.